vitiwari/meter-plugin-iis/README.md

 | IIS_SERVICE_GET_REQUESTS_PER_SECOND | Measures the amount of GET requests processed in a second.| IIS/ASP.NET |
 | IIS_SERVICE_POST_REQUESTS_PER_SECOND | Measures the amount of POST requests processed in a second.| IIS/ASP.NET |
 | IIS_SERVICE_CURRENT_CONNECTIONS | Shows the number of active connections with the Web Service.| IIS/ASP.NET

+### References
+For a detailed explanation of performance counters collected see this link: [http://blog.monitis.com/2012/04/02/important-iis7-counters/](http://blog.monitis.com/2012/04/02/important-iis7-counters/).